How Often Do Couples in Long-Term Relationships Have Sex?

 - Is it okay, or will it ruin relationships?

-- How to improve the situation?
+- How to can couples improve their sex life?

 If you want to get the answers, keep reading.
-Below, we’ll explain all more directly, providing statistics, experts’ opinions, and helpful recommendations.
+Below, we’ll explain it all more directly, providing statistics, experts’ opinions, and helpful recommendations.

 The surveys with over 70.000 responders for the “The Normal Bar” book found that 7.5% of the people have sex daily.

-Yes, sex is associated with happiness, pleasure, and relationship satisfaction, but it doesn’t play a crucial role in this.
+Indeed, sex is associated with happiness, pleasure, and relationship satisfaction, but it doesn’t play a crucial role in this.

-Sex once a week brings the same feeling of happiness as if couples had it more.
+According to the research, sex once a week brings the same feeling of happiness as if couples had it more.
 In the most fulfilling relationships, partners have as much amount of sex as they both want.

-The Frequency of Sex in Americans Declines
+The frequency of sex in Americans declines

 Also, married people had sex 16 times less per year in 2010-2014 compared to 2000-2004.
 And it’s nine times less per year compared to 1995-1999.

 This decline is connected with twin trends: a lower number of people with a steady partner and less sexual activity among them.
-However, the frequency is still higher for married couples than people with no long-term partner.
+However, the frequency is still higher for married couples than for people with no long-term partner.
 For them, it usually ranges from “weekly” to “once-a-month” statistics.

 Roughly speaking, a sexless relationship is defined as a relationship with sexual activity less than 10 times/year or 1 time/month.
 However, the definition is not really accurate since sexual activity can involve not only sexual intercourse per se.

-According to the Relationships in America survey, 12% of all married people of 18-60 y.o. didn’t have sex for at least 3 months.
+According to the Relationships in America survey, 12% of all married people 18-60 y.o. didn’t have sex for at least 3 months.

 Age has a strong effect on sexual frequency:

 However, as they say, age ain’t nothing but a number — intimacy doesn’t completely stop with aging.
-Many people over 80 are still sexually active .
+Many people over 80 are still sexually active.

 The truth is, for couples in long-term relationships, there is no “normal” amount of sex they should be having.
 And even if there was, it would not apply to everyone.
 Why?